 “Enabling” is one of those words that can cause an intense emotional response from the loved ones of addicts.
-No one wants to be accused of enabling because few enablers think they’re doing anything more than “loving.”
+Certainly, no one wants to be accused of enabling because few enablers think they’re doing anything more than “loving.”

-Loved ones of addicts must accept that enabling is a real problem that can delay the addict from getting treatment.
-The more time spent in active addiction, the greater the chance the addict could get in trouble, hurt, or even killed.
+Loved ones of addicts must accept that enabling is a real problem.
+First of all, it can delay the addict from getting treatment.
+The more time spent in active addiction, the greater the chance the addict could get in trouble, get hurt, or even killed.

 1. Paying for a Cell Phone

-Many enablers pay for cell phones for their loved ones, fearing they will lose contact with their loved ones if they don’t.
+Many enablers pay for cell phones for their loved ones, fearing they will lose contact with them if they don’t.
 If at all possible, this should be avoided.
-While it’s crucial that you go to great lengths to keep in contact with your loved ones, a cell phone is just one more way for them to arrange drug deals.
+While it’s crucial that you go to great lengths to keep in contact with your loved ones, a cell phone seems like one more way for them to arrange drug deals.

 2. Providing Housing

-The longer you pay their rent, the longer they can use any money they have to pay for drugs.
-If you let them live with you, the problem is the same.
-The money they would have spent on rent will go to support their habit instead, which just draws out active addiction even longer.
+Likewise, the longer you pay their rent, the longer they can use any money they have to pay for drugs.
+Also, if you let them live with you, the problem is the same.
+Consequently, the money they would have spent on rent will go to support their habit instead, which just draws out active addiction even longer.

 3. Giving them Money